Midovative/Threat-Hunting-in-the-Healthcare-Sector-using-MITRE-ATT-CK/README.md

 # 🏥 Threat Hunting in the Healthcare Sector using MITRE ATT&CK

 A comprehensive framework and guide for conducting **threat hunting operations** within the healthcare sector.
-This repository aligns healthcare cybersecurity practices with the **MITRE ATT&CK framework** to detect, analyze, and respond to threats targeting hospitals, clinics, and medical IT systems.
+This repository aligns healthcare cybersecurity practices with the **MITRE ATT&CK framework** to detect, analyze and respond to threats targeting hospitals, clinics and medical IT systems.

 ---